PhantomAppDevelopment/firebase-as3/database/README.md

 }
 ```

-The `localId` and `auth` values can be obtained after a successful Sign In or Sign Up request.
+The `localId` and `auth` values can be obtained after a successful operation with the `Firebase Auth` service.

 For more information on these values you can read the [Firebase Auth guide](./../auth/).